alanszlosek/mercussion/readme.markdown

 USAGE
 ====

-For notation examples see http://wiki.github.com/alanszlosek/mercussion/notation
+For notation examples see this [wiki page](http://wiki.github.com/alanszlosek/mercussion/notation)

 This will change, but for now: